 | 4 mins read

 Peru’s Machu Picchu is one of the world’s most mysterious and captivating man-made marvels.
 Built in the 15th century, this “Lost City of the Incas” is one of Latin America’s biggest icons and greatest historical, cultural and tourist attractions.
 Situated nearly 8,000 feet above sea level in the bosom of the Andes Mountains, what makes this Incan city so intriguing is not only its size, beauty and surroundings, but also the mystery that shrouds its construction and purpose.
-Looking to learn more about this Incan/Peruvian masterpiece?
+Looking to learn more about this Incan and Peruvian masterpiece?
 Here are ten interesting facts about Machu Picchu:

-When and Why Was Machu Picchu built?
+When and Why Was Machu Picchu Built?

 How Was Machu Picchu Built?